Welcome to Best Bat Houses

-Bats are an essential part of a healthy environment.
-They can be an important part of insect-control strategies aimed at reducing pesticide use, thus reducing pesticide contamination of our watersheds.
+Bat Houses and Bats are an essential part of a healthy environment.
+Bat Houses and bats can be an important part of insect-control strategies aimed at reducing pesticide use, thus reducing pesticide contamination of our watersheds.
 One little brown bat can catch 1,000 mosquito-size insects in an hour!
 My smallest house can hold approximately 50 – 75 bats.

 Unfortunately, many bat species are declining in numbers at an alraming rate.
 They are slow to reproduce, most bat species have only one “pup” per year.
 Bats suffer from habitat loss and human fear based on myths.

-I have three (3) bat house models, all of which are certified by Bat Conservation International (BCI) — meaning they have passed all the criteria years of reseach by BCI has determined goes into the success of a bat house.
+I have three (3) bat house models, all Bat Houses are certified by Bat Conservation International (BCI) — meaning they have passed all the criteria years of reseach by BCI has determined goes into the success of a bat house.